dgnorton/ncid/doc/GettingStarted.md

   however, they are not always up-to-date with the latest version at SourceForge.

+> The first step is to download and install the NCID server and client.
+  You can download the NCID packages from sourceforge or a repository for your operating system if it is up to date.

+> If you are using Fedora, Ubuntu, or Raspbian, NCID is split into multiple rpm and deb packages.
+The server, gateways, and tools are one package.
+The client and default output modules are another.

-> The first step is to download and install the NCID package that contains the server, gateways, and client for your operating system.
-If you are using Fedora, Ubuntu, or Raspbian, you can download the rpm or deb package directly from SourceForge.
-There are many distributions based on Redhat or Ubuntu so the Fedora or Ubuntu packages may install just fine.
+> The Mac tar package and the FreeBSD tar package on sourceforge is the complete NCID system.

+> There are many distributions based on Redhat or Ubuntu so the Fedora or Ubuntu packages may install just fine.
 (For example, Linux Mint is an operating system based on Ubuntu.)
 Refer to the **INSTALL-"operating system"** section for your "operating system".

 > If you cannot locate a package, you can download the source, compile, and install it.
 Refer to the [INSTALL (generic)](#instl_generic_top) section